What is Trespassing?

 What Does This Mean for Security Staff?

-Keep in mind that, in most cases, trespassing is not a criminal offence, though legal action can be taken both for and against trespassers, depending on the circumstances of the transgression.
+Keep in mind that, in most cases, trespass is not a criminal offence, though legal action can be taken both for and against trespassers, depending on certain circumstances of the transgression.

-Door supervisors also have the right to eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.
+Door supervisors also have the right to search and eject people (by force, if necessary) from the premises if those people meet any or all of the criteria above.

-Should the person somehow gain entry after being turned away at the door or attempt to stay after being asked to leave, they are trespassing and should be asked to leave or else escorted to the nearest exit.
+Should the person somehow gain entry after being turned away at the door, maybe being alerted by someone watching CCTV, or attempt to stay after being asked to leave, they are a trespasser and should be asked to leave or else escorted to the nearest exit.

 Good Working Practice